-uniformly in $\left(x,y\right)$, varying on a compact set of $\mathbb{R}^2$. \end{theorem} \begin{remark} It is easy to see that universality conjecture \eqref{UC} follows from Theorem~\ref{MainThm} by \eqref{KernelProperties}. \end{remark} The method of the proof is a version of the method of \cite{Pa-Sh:97}.
-An important part of the proof is uniform convergence of $\rho_n$ to $\rho$ in a neighborhood of $\lambda_0$: \begin{theorem} Under the assumptions of Theorem~\ref{MainThm} for any $d>0$ there exists $C\left(d\right)>0$ such that for any $\lambda \in \left[ a+d, b-d \right]$
+The method of the proof is a version of the one used in \cite{Pa-Sh:97}.
+An important part of the proof is a uniform convergence of $\rho_n$ to $\rho$ in a neighborhood of $\lambda_0$: \begin{thm} Under the assumptions of Theorem~\ref{MainThm} for any $d>0$ there exists $C\left(d\right)>0$ such that for any $\lambda \in \left[ a+d, b-d \right]$